gethugothemes/northendlab-light-hugo/README.md

 |---|---|---|---|
 | ![author](https://user-images.githubusercontent.com/37659754/69005991-8cf4a400-0953-11ea-8dd7-b9a7819803a4.png) | ![contact](https://user-images.githubusercontent.com/37659754/69005990-8bc37700-0953-11ea-8189-3e8cb62b45bd.png) | ![search](https://user-images.githubusercontent.com/37659754/69005992-8cf4a400-0953-11ea-8349-e4f55ae123a5.png) | ![tools](https://user-images.githubusercontent.com/37659754/69005993-8d8d3a80-0953-11ea-965a-d30c3f71dfa2.png) |

+**The images are only for demonstration purpose, Please don't use those images.**

 [Live Demo](http://demo.themefisher.com/northendlab-hugo/).

 ## Installation

-Navigate to your themes folder in your Hugo site and use the following commands:
+At the top we have shown an easy hugo installation. but still if you think you want to go with the traditional way then use the following commands:

 ```
-$ mkdir themes
-$ cd themes
 $ git clone git@github.com:themefisher/northendlab-hugo.git
+$ cd northendlab-hugo/exampleSite/
+$ hugo server --themesDir ../..
 ```

 ## Main features